skysqlinc/skysql-docs/docs/Using AWS GCP private VPC connections e42fec2f611d45a5b8f5caaa4d3a53d2/Setting up AWS Private Link 4e93fe75265c415a857e4179e08b44a6.md

 1. Initiate service launch using the procedure at [Service Launch](https://mariadb.com/docs/skysql-dbaas/service-management/nr-launch/).
 2. When you get to the final "Security" section, select "Enable Private Link".

-For the next step, see the [AWS Endpoint Setup](https://mariadb.com/docs/skysql-dbaas/security/nr-private-connections/nr-aws-privatelink/#AWS_Endpoint_Setup) sections on this page.
+For the next step, see the [AWS Endpoint Setup](#aws-endpoint-setup) section on this page.

 ### **Enable AWS PrivateLink on Existing SkySQL Service**